Christ Church (Savannah, Georgia): History

 In 2006, the church underwent a schism regarding the Episcopal Church's stance on homosexuality.
 In March 2006, a majority of the congregation of Christ Church voted to break ties with the Episcopal Church.
-Following a September 2007 vote to leave the Episcopal Diocese of Georgia, this breakaway group continued to hold service at the historic church building while parishioners who wished to remain with the Episcopal Church met at another nearby Episcopal church.
+Following a September 2007 vote to leave the Episcopal Diocese of Georgia, this breakaway group continued to hold services at the historic church building while parishioners who wished to remain with the Episcopal Church met at another nearby Episcopal church.
 The breakaway group vacated the historic building in December 2011 and began holding services at Independent Presbyterian Church.
 This was after the Supreme Court of Georgia ruled that the historic building was the property of Christ Church and the Episcopal Diocese of Georgia.
 The case also ruled that the church held the rights to "Christ Church, Savannah" and "the Mother Church of Georgia", with the breakaway group taking the name "Christ Church Anglican" to differentiate from the Episcopal congregation (sometimes referred to as "Christ Church Episcopal").
 Both churches maintain the same history from 1733 to the split.

 In 2010, Christ Church Episcopal unveiled a new seal designed by local artist Louise Huntington Shipps, wife of Bishop Harry W. Shipps.